mavropalias/icon-of-com/content/blog/getting-started-with-deep-learning/index.md

 `vimeo:https://vimeo.com/239555907`
 In this program, you’ll cover Convolutional and Recurrent Neural Networks, Generative Adversarial Networks, Deployment, and more.
 You’ll use PyTorch, and have access to GPUs to train models faster.
 You'll learn from promiment people in the DL field like Sebastian Thrun, Ian Goodfellow, Jun-Yan Zhu, and Andrew Trask.

 This is the only non-free course that I recommend.
 It's also the closest you can get to a structured college course.
+Your employer might be willing to pay it for you, ask them--it has worked for me in the past.

 #### 4. [Move 37 - Deep Reinforcement Learning](https://www.theschool.ai/courses/move-37-course/)